Bolo101/Blockchain/ultimateLearning/chainlink/notes.md

 **Time-based triggers** execute functions on a schedule using cron expressions (e.g., daily at midnight or weekly).
 [Automation APP](https://automation.chain.link/)

 **Custom logic triggers** use developer-defined logic through the `AutomationCompatibleInterface`, where contracts implement a `checkUpkeep` function to determine when execution should occur.
+In our example code with use external interface to ensure automation compatibility.
+When verifying contrat on Etherscan we need to provide a flattened contract include those external libraries [Hardhat flatten](https://hardhat.org/hardhat-runner/docs/advanced/flattening#flattening-your-contracts).
+You can also directly flatten contract from RemixIDE

+For *checkUpkeep*: insert 0x00 on Etherscan

 **Log triggers** monitor blockchain events and execute functions when specified events are emitted by smart contracts, enabling event-driven automation.